Paul Ryan's wife no stranger to Washington power circles

 Friends describe her as being able to navigate between different worlds -- from small-town Oklahoma and Wellesley College, a private women’s college outside Boston that she attended, to complex policy debates in Washington.

 “She is very comfortable in and around politics.
-She grew up in a political family, and it comes very naturally to her,” said Leslie Belcher, a Washington lobbyist who worked on Capitol Hill with Janna Ryan and was later one of her bridesmaids.
+She grew up in a political family, and it comes very naturally to her,” said Leslie Belcher, a Washington lobbyist who worked on Capitol Hill with Ryan and was later one of Ryan’s bridesmaids.

 During her first public test, Ryan appeared at ease on Saturday as Republican presidential candidate Mitt Romney introduced her husband at a tightly orchestrated event in Norfolk, Virginia, with the retired battleship USS Wisconsin as the backdrop.
-She beamed alongside Mitt Romney’s wife, Ann Romney.
+She beamed alongside Mitt Romney’s wife, Ann Romney, both polished with blonde hair.

 Ryan, whose last name was Little before her marriage, grew up in Madill, in southern Oklahoma.
 Both of her parents spent their careers as lawyers in private practice.
 Her mother graduated first in her class at the University of Oklahoma law school.
-A town in Oklahoma, Little City, is named after the family.
+A town in Oklahoma, Little City, is named after the family, dating back several generations.

-Her family has strong Democratic connections, and it largely identifies with the Blue Dog Coalition, a group of Democratic lawmakers known for being fiscally conservative.
+Her family has strong Democratic connections, and largely identify with the Blue Dog Coalition, a group of Democratic lawmakers known for being fiscally conservative.

-Her uncle, David Boren, served as a Democratic governor of Oklahoma and later as a senator from the state.
-Boren’s son, Dan Boren, is a member of House of Representatives and, as a Blue Dog Democrat, has often voted with Republicans.
+Her uncle, David Boren, served as a Democratic governor of Oklahoma and later as senator from the state.
+Boren’s son, Dan Boren, is a member of House of Representatives and as a Blue Dog Democrat, has often voted with Republicans.

-After college Janna Ryan worked as a legislative aide to then Oklahoma Representative Bill Brewster, who was a co-founder of the Blue Dog Coalition.
+After college she worked as a legislative aide to former Oklahoma congressman Bill Brewster, who was a co-founder of the Blue Dog Coalition.

-“She came from a small town, and we had big ideas of going to Washington and making a difference,” said Ryan’s friend Shannon Henderson, who worked on Capitol Hill with her at the time.

 Ryan parlayed her law degree and Hill experience into a lobbyist job, working for several years at Williams & Jensen and at PricewaterhouseCoopers.